hyperion-project/hyperion.docs/docs/effects/API.md

 | b         | Integer    | blue color from `0` to `255` |
 | a         | Integer    | **Optional** alpha of the color from `0` to `255`, if not provided, it's `255` |

-::: tip Kürzere Versionen von hyperion.imageDrawPoint()
+::: tip Shorter versions of hyperion.imageDrawPoint()
-`hyperion.imageDrawPoint(x, y, thick, r, g, b)` -> Alpha ist standardmäßig 255
+`hyperion.imageDrawPoint(x, y, thick, r, g, b)` -> alpha defaults to 255
 :::

 ### hyperion.imageDrawPolygon()
-Zeichnet ein Polygon in das Bild und füllt es mit der bestimmten Farbe.
-Wird zum freien Formen verwendet (Dreieck, Sechseck,... was immer man will).
-Alle Parameter sind erforderlich, mit Ausnahme von a für Alpha.
-Füge die Parameter in der untenstehenden Reihenfolge hinzu. \
+Draws a polygon at the image and fills it with the specific color.
+Used for free forming (triangle, hexagon,... whatever you want  ).
+All arguments are required, exception a for alpha.
+Add the arguments in the order of rows below. \
 `hyperion.imageDrawPolygon(bytearray, r, g, b, a)`
 | Argument  | Type       |  Comment  |
 | :-------- | :--------- | :----------------------------------------------------- |